RBrynsvold/Capstone/README.md

 For this project, I collaborated with Terminal Labs to use their open-source [project Rambo](https://github.com/terminal-labs/rambo).
 This tool allows users to automate Vagrant provisioning and configuration of virtual machines for use on distributed computing resources (including AWS, Digitial Ocean, and VirtualBox).
 Not only was it a valuable aid during the development cycle, but it allows the work to be reliably reproduced by anyone, anywhere!

-### Want to try it for yourself?

-Follow these [replication instructions](https://github.com/RBrynsvold/Capstone/blob/master/replication_instructions.md) and see what you can discover!

 ### Thanks so much for stopping by!

 Please let me know your experiences in reproducing this work: new learnings, suggestions, bugs...
 This project is ongoing, so I'd always love to hear your feedback!